'Alméria' dancer modelled on Russian ballet sells for £265,250

-Alméria, the iconic bronze and ivory sculpture by Chiparus was created circa 1925 and is thought to be modeled on the ballerina and choreographer, Bronislava Nijinska, who was a pioneer in modernizing ballet.
+Alméria, the iconic bronze and ivory sculpture by Chiparus was created circa 1925 and is thought to be modelled on the ballerina and choreographer, Bronislava Nijinska, who was a pioneer in modernising ballet.
 She is one of Chiparus' most rare and visually dramatic studies.
 Only around five studies would have been produced due to the expense in creating the work.

 Chiparus (1886-1947) was a Romanian sculptor and artist who lived and worked in Paris.
-French theater, Russian ballet dancers and stars of early motion pictures were often the subject of his works.
+French theatre, Russian ballet dancers and stars of early motion pictures were often the subject of his works.